Briggybros/Uni-Disparity/CONTRIBUTING.md

 ## Branches ##

 For each ticket, while it is being worked on, there should be a branch for just that ticket.
+The branch should be named with the following template: "#{issue-number} {description}"

 ## Pull Requests ##

+When work is completed on a ticket, a pull request should be made, and the ticket should be moved into the 'to review' swimlane.
+At least one other memeber of the team must review the code change before it can be merged into master.